14+

 Tawhid Social & Development Organization

 Tawhid Social & Development Organization (TSDO) is an Afghan non-governmental, non-profit, non-political, non-religious independent organization (NGO) which was founded in 2010.
 TSDO is currently based in Kabul with regional offices in Kandahar, Helmand, Nangarhar, and Balkh Provinces.
 This organization is established to assist in a developed, modern, and stable Afghanistan and to secure the operation of relief, rehabilitation, and development through contributions in the scope of education, food security, livelihood, agriculture, and animal husbandry, basic health (WASH and nutrition), consultancy, social peace, and conflict resolution across Afghanistan through maintaining close cooperation, collaboration and partnership with related internal and external stakeholders.
-TSDO has been improving and developing a provisional team with the productive ability to adequately capacity for executing operational, management, and implementation of quality efforts for the social and economic development of Afghanistan since December 2010 in areas which adhere to the organizational vision and mission.
+TSDO has been improving and developing a professional team with the productive ability to have adequate capacity for executing operational, management, and implementation of quality efforts for the social and economic development of Afghanistan since December 2010 in areas which adhere to the organizational vision and mission.

 VISION